nextflow-io/website/content/blog/2022/cacheing-behavior-analysis.md

 **Inferences**

 - From the hash entries we can see that the content of the script has changed, `$task.cpus` has been added
-- This caused another entry in the `resumed_run.log` regarding the content off the process level directive `cpus` - in this example, `null` as we didn't specify that anywhere in the process or config.
+- This caused another entry in the `resumed_run.log` regarding the content of the process level directive `cpus` - in this example, `4` as we hard-coded the number of CPUs in the script section.

 - `MULTIQC`